johnfjennings/2023-IDM3-Project-Staff/README.md

 The following MySql connection details must be coded in your application

 * Username = site_user
 * Password = site_password
 * database hostname = db
 * database port = 3306

 ## Run

-The easiest way to interact with this deployment is to open this folder in CS Code and in a new terminal enter the following commands:
+The easiest way to interact with this deployment is to open this folder in VS Code and in a new terminal enter the following commands:

 1. docker-compose build   # this builds the container images based on the docker-compose.yaml configuration file
 2. docker-compose up -d  # this launches the set of containers